corpusculejs/corpuscule/packages/element/docs/index.md

 const internal: PropertyDecorator;
 ```

-A decorator that transforms a class property to a component internal property.
+Transforms a class property to a component internal property.

 An internal property is a property that works under the hood.
 Its role is to be
 an intrinsic mechanism, so it would be better to avoid sharing and reusing it